oVirt/ovirt-site/source/download/alternate_downloads.md

 together with the Engine running as a Virtual Machine on that Host.
 This configuration is preferred because the Engine Virtual Machine will be highly available (once a second Host is added).

-However, if you prefer to run oVirt Engine standalone on physical hardware or another virtualization provider, you can install oVirt Engine and Nodes / Hosts separately.
+However, if you prefer to run the oVirt Engine standalone on physical hardware or another virtualization provider, you can install oVirt Engine and Nodes / Hosts separately.

 oVirt 4.4.6 is intended for production use and is available for the following platforms: